yers-m/yers_documentation/docs/software/markdown.md

 ### CSS code for slideshow

-* the code used in extra.css
+* the code used in .../docs/javascripts/extra.css

 ```css
 /* Container for the entire slideshow */